-11 now vying to lead East Baton Rouge schools, but not Adam Smith; interviews start at 4 p.m.
+Here we go again: Narcisse, Smith out of EBR superintendent chase as board begins interviews

 Latest Weather Blog

-11 now vying to lead East Baton Rouge schools, but not Adam Smith; interviews start at 4 p.m.
+"In order to unite the city and get back to the work of focusing on kids, it is better for me to withdraw and for us to rally around the board and staff to choose the Superintendent," Narcisse said in an email.
+"I look forward to seeing our city and children succeeding."

+School district spokesman Perry Robinson said just before the interviews began that Narcisse was out.

-BATON ROUGE — East Baton Rouge Parish school leaders entered what they hoped was their final sprint in the effort to name a new superintendent after a months-long marathon failed to produce any results.
+East Baton Rouge Parish school leaders began Wednesday hoping the day would include their final sprint in the effort to name a new superintendent after a months-long marathon failed to produce any results.

 The district's school board scheduled a 4 p.m. meeting to vet a second set of candidates after the panel failed to offer the job to any of the 17 potential superintendents on a previous list.
-Three finalists backed out — two amid the board's unsuccessful machinations.
+Three previous finalists backed out — two amid the board's unsuccessful machinations.

-The new list has 11 candidates, including four from the previous round.
-Notably, the list does not include Adam Smith, who served as interim superintendent twice — before and after the tenure of Sito Narcisse.
+The new list had 11 candidates, including four from the previous round.
+Smith was not on the list, but Narcisse was until his late withdrawal.
 Smith's second temporary stint ended Tuesday, a week after four school board members issued a letter criticizing his tenure.

 The board voted Tuesday to reopen the application period and hoped to name a new leader within hours of receiving a new list of would-be leaders.

-Narcisse was among those who applied for the job — asking the panel to let him try again six months after refusing to renew his contract.
 Metro Councilman Lamont Cole is in the running, too.
 Four people from the previous set of applicants are in the pool again.

 The entire list of candidates to qualify ahead of the noon deadline on Wednesday includes: